christianbiring1/christianbiring1/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/97100091/170823363-d93b0210-4645-4c26-99d7-14c301d023e7.gif" />
 </p>
-<p align = "center">Software Developper, passionate and Addicted to Programming </br> I'm currently working on side projects to strengthen my professional skills as a developer and professional as well.</p>
+<p align = "center">Software Developer, passionate and Addicted to Programming </br> I'm currently working on side projects to strengthen my professional skills as a developer and professional as well.</p>

 - 🔭 I’m currently looking for my next role
-- 🌱 I’m currently learning NodeJS, TypeScript and c#
+- 🌱 I’m currently learning NodeJS, TypeScript, and c#
-- 👯 I’m looking to collaborate on  Real world project in tech
+- 👯 I’m looking to collaborate on  Real-world project in tech
-- 🤔 I’m looking for help with any tech related topic
+- 🤔 I’m looking for help with any tech-related topic
 - 💬 Ask me about Rails, React, JavaScript
 - 📫 How to reach me: